Shab (film): Music

-The music for Shab is created by Mithoon with lyrics by Amitabh S. Verma and Mithoon.
-The soundtrack will be released by Tips Music.
-Background score is created by Shashwat Srivastava.
+The music for Shab was composed by Mithoon with lyrics penned by Amitabh S. Verma and Mithoon.
+The background score was composed by Shashwat Srivastava and the soundtrack was released by Tips Music.

 Reception

 Filmfare rated the film with 3 stars saying that the film is worth a watch due to the maturity and the subtlety of handling the subject by director Onir, but Koimoi gave the film only 1.5 stars saying that it's not a family entertainer everyone would like to watch and enjoy.
 They also wrote, the film might satisfy those who enjoys the stories dealing with complexities of urban life relationships.
 Deccan Chronicle offered that the film had great characters lost within a poor narrative, writing "Onir has a brilliant take on homosexuality and he beautifully weaves it into his films each time, but it all goes haywire in this one.
 The most worthless thing in the film is its cheesy dialogues."